NSI Overview:

 NSI Framework:

-The NSI protocol facilitates inter-domain services and requires a Network Resource Manager (NRM) for intra-domain operations, enabling on-demand dynamic resource allocation.
+The NSI protocol supports inter-domain services and requires a Network Resource Manager (NRM) for intra-domain operations, enabling on-demand dynamic resource allocation.
 NSI standardizes the process of circuit provisioning, eliminating interoperability issues between networks.

 Key Elements: